mortie/langbot/README.md

 ### Some development tips

-* During development, it might help to remove all other languages than yours from the list of languages in `scripts/compile-all.sh`, so that `podman build -t langbot .` only needs to run your language.
+* During development, it might help to remove all other languages than yours from the list of languages in `scripts/compile-all.sh`, so that `make build` only needs to run your language.
-* Don't be afraid to re-build the container; podman caches all the steps it can, so `podman build -t langbot .` doesn't start from scratch every time.
+* Don't be afraid to re-build the container; podman caches all the steps it can, so `make build` doesn't start from scratch every time.
-* You may want to investigate the compiler interactively, which can be done with `podman run --rm -it langbot`.
+* You may want to investigate the compiler interactively, which can be done with `make shell`.
 * In fact, I find it helpful to manually run my shell commands in an interactive container and write the `compile.sh` script by writing down my commands there as I go.